 Smart Sites: Avoid These Common Website Mistakes

-It’s important to establish a web presence, but in order to have a website that serves your purpose, you must look at the common errors that web developers make when designing a website.
-By avoiding these mistakes, you can ensure that visiting your website will be a pleasurable and valuable experience to your readers, helping you gain a good following.
+It’s important to establish a web presence.
+But in order to have a website that serves your purpose, you must look at the common errors that web designers and web developers make when building a website.
+By avoiding these mistakes, you can ensure that visiting your website will be a pleasurable and valuable experience for your visitors, helping you gain a good following.

 Use the 3-second test.
 If a customer doesn’t see the website’s purpose within three seconds, you should make it clearer.
 This doesn’t mean you have to completely redesign your website.
 A few tweaks here and there may do.
 If your website is about your business, for example, incorporate the most basic details of your business in a noticeable area of your homepage.